Photo credit: J. Satore

 Bull Trout Task Force Members posting educational signs.

 Partners in the basin are completing ambitious Bull Trout projects.
 Just a few examples: Each field season, Mid-Columbia Fisheries organizes the Bull Trout Task Force, which gets a crew on the ground surveying Bull Trout streams, educating the public about Bull Trout issues, removing rock dams made by campers and working on restoration projects.
-The Yakama Nation and WDFW are rescuing Bull Trout from drying pools and moving them to a Yakama Nation rearing facility until they can be returned to their home rivers- or in the future, seed new populations in areas Bull Trout have disappeared from.
-The Cle Elum District of the US Forest Service and the Kittitas Conservation Trust are working on major stream restoration projects on Gold Creek, Box Creek and the Upper Kachess River, while the Bureau of Reclamation and partners are working to provide unimpeded passage for Bull Trout in and out of the South and North Fork Tieton River.
+The task force also supports The Yakama Nation and WDFW who are rescuing Bull Trout from drying pools and moving them to a Yakama Nation rearing facility until they can be returned to their home rivers.
+In the future, they hope to use this method to seed new populations in areas Bull Trout have disappeared from.
+The Cle Elum District of the US Forest Service and the Kittitas Conservation Trust have made major progress on stream restoration projects on the Upper Kachess River, Box Canyon Creek, and soon in Gold Creek.
+The Bureau of Reclamation and partners are working to provide unimpeded passage for Bull Trout in and out of the South and North Fork Tieton River.